bgracio/device-farm-examples/README.md

     $ source bin/activate
     ```

-2. Implement and store all your Python tests under **tests/** folder.
+2. Implement and store all your Python tests under the **tests/** folder.
 To learn more about Selenium, please click [here](https://selenium-python.readthedocs.io/) and check the documentation.

     ```python
     import os